This article is part of the Retirement Financial Life Equation (FRLE) series. It was initially published in March 2021 and updated in March 2026.

 As with any house purchase, you could take out a new mortgage.

-That means a monthly payment for 10, 20, or 30 years or more.
+That means a monthly payment for 10, 20, or 30 years.
 And if you get a new mortgage, you have to be able to make the payments (there’s that “rule of 300” again).

 When I had a mortgage, I always tried to keep my housing expenses below 25% of after-tax income.
 I realize that’s very conservative.
-Now that we’re retired and without a mortgage, the number is more like 6%.
+Now that we’re retired and without a mortgage, our housing expenses (taxes, insurance, utilities, maintenance) run about 15% of our retirement income—a dramatic reduction that creates substantial financial margin.

-One of the challenges with this option is getting a mortgage when you have little or no income (in the traditional sense) and only income from Social Security and income from an investment portfolio.
-You may need to get what is known as an “asset-based mortgage” unless you can show that you have sufficient income (dividends and interest) from your investment assets.
+One of the challenges with getting a mortgage in retirement is qualifying when you have little or no W-2 income and only income from Social Security and investment portfolios.
+You may need to get what is known as an “asset-based mortgage” unless you can show sufficient income (dividends and interest) from your investment assets.
+These specialized mortgages typically require larger down payments (25-30%) and may carry slightly higher interest rates than conventional mortgages.

 There’s another option, which is to use a reverse mortgage, also known as a “Home Equity Conversion Mortgage (HECM) for Purchase.”